 For those using services like Shopify’s Exchange, you will be provided with direct traffic and sales reports from the seller’s dashboard.

-Still, the onus is on the buyer to make sure that the traffic or revenue isn’t artificially inflated through sales to friends and families or with the help of excessive advertising.
+Even with a full understanding of the existing operations as they appear, the onus is on you as the buyer to make sure that the traffic or revenue isn’t artificially inflated through sales to friends and families or with the help of excessive paid advertising.

 How to watch for online business opportunities.

 Price is not the sole determining factor when buying a business.
 The objective for a buyer should be to identify opportunities to recover their investment quickly.
 In other words, you should choose a business that you can add value to and increase the growth rate of; there are several ways to do this.